wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 Creates angola_{plot_id}_{tile_coords}_combined.csv files in ./output/ directory.
 The "output" directory in the same location where the Python script is saved and run from.

-## 4. create_parameters.py
+## Script 2: create_parameters.py
-This next script transforms raw segment-level tree data (Step 1 Output) into tree-level input parameter sets suitable for the mimics model.
+Processes QSM segment data to create MIMICS model input parameters, calculating branch statistics and matching optimal PDF distributions for each species/branch order combination.

+### Prerequisites

 ### 4.1.
 Running
 The min_branch_order and max_branch_order parameters control which trees are included in the analysis and what branch data is calculated for each tree.
 This is for both quality control - ensures all trees have suffienent branching - and consistency - All trees in the final dataset have the same range of branch orders.